hai-vr/documentation/docs/products/icon-gen.md

 <HaiTag isUniversal={true} />
 </HaiTags>

-*IconGen* is an Unity Editor tool that lets you capture icons from objects in your scene, and then decorate and crop them.
+*IconGen* is a Unity Editor tool that lets you capture icons from objects in your scene, and then decorate and crop them.

 :::tip[Compatibility notes]
 - It has been tested to work on Unity 2019, and Unity 2022, and should work on newer versions.